-The deadline for applications for the 2015 Keith A. Pham Business Model Competition is February 27th.
-Applicants must include a Chapman undergraduate or graduate student and must complete and submit a business model canvas, a six-slide pitch deck, and a one page executive summary.
-Ten semi-finalists will be selected from among all initial applicants.
+The deadline for applications for the 2015 Keith A. Pham Business Model Competition is October 23rd.
+We will have two competitions this year.
+The undergrad competition must include a Chapman undergraduate student; the All-Chapman competition must include a Chapman graduate student or recent alumni.
+All applicants must complete and submit a business model canvas, a six-slide pitch deck, and a one page executive summary.
+Ten semi-finalists will be selected from among all initial applicants for each competition.
 These semi-finalists will complete a short business plan with the help of expert mentors from the Leatherby entrepreneur community.
-We will then select five finalists to present to a panel of investors on April 6th, where we will award $5,000 to the winner, $2,500 to second place team, and $1,000 to the remaining finalists.
+We will then select five finalists from each group to present to a panel of investors on December 4th, where we will award cash prizes and the opportunity to pitch to investor groups.
 Details on the competition are provided here.

 The Ralph W. Leatherby Center for Entrepreneurship & Business Ethics is conducting a Business Plan Competition to highlight Chapman University students’ best and most feasible ideas for new businesses.
 The objectives will be to:

 - Provide assistance to new, fast-growth commercial and social enterprise ideas